 - The lying hip flexor stretch is one of the easiest ways to relieve tension in the upper thigh and hip muscles after a tough workout.

-- Doing these stretches on your rest days can also help to reduce lower body and hip pain from sitting at a desk for prolonged periods.
+- In my opinion, incorporating these stretches on your rest days can be beneficial in alleviating lower body and hip pain, especially if you spend extended hours sitting at a desk.

 How Do You Stretch Your Hip Flexors When Lying Down?

 You can stretch your hip flexors while lying down by pulling your upper thigh to your chest.
 This static stretch involves holding the tension briefly before switching to the opposite thigh.

 According to research from the National Institute of Health, stretching your hip flexors while lying down enhances mobility and range of motion .

 In my training experience, when athletes focus on improving hip flexibility, it enhances their movement, decreases the risk of injury, and improves the effectiveness of their workouts.